ibm-cloud-docs/account/faqs-migration.md

 ## Can I keep my existing IP addresses?
 {: #dc-ip-addresses}

 Your new servers come with new primary IP subnets.
 Your current IP addresses cannot be transferred.
-If you need additional IP addresses, you can request those directly from the console.
+If you need more IP addresses, you can request those directly from the console.
 Specify that you're migrating your resources to a new data center.

 * For more information about VPC subnets, see [Bring your own subnet](/docs/vpc?topic=vpc-configuring-address-prefixes).
 * For more information about classic infrastructure subnets, see [Getting started with subnets and IPs](/docs/subnets?topic=subnets-getting-started).